-Task force raid nets meth, heroin, marijuana and one arrest
+Task Force raid nets meth, heroin, marijuana and one arrest

-Rome Floyd Metro Task Force officers seized over 28 grams of methamphetamine from a hotel room off Martha Berry Boulevard during an investigation Monday night.
+Rome Floyd Metro Task Force officers seized a large quantity of drugs from a hotel room off Martha Berry Boulevard during an investigation Monday night.

 According to Floyd County Jail reports: